 Friends of the Garden

 Founded in 1976, the Friends of the Garden (“FOGs”) is a group of UBC Botanical Garden volunteers.
 FOGs are dedicated to assisting the Garden in maintaining its position as a valued member of the University community and strengthening its reputation nationally and internationally as a centre for horticultural and botanical garden research and education.
-Comprising about 160 active members, FOGs assist in the planning and execution of Botanical Garden events, operating the Shop in the Garden, and playing a critical role in fundraising and generating new memberships.
+Comprising about 160 active members, FOGs assist in the planning and execution of Botanical Garden events, operating the Shop in the Garden and Garden Centre, and playing a critical role in fundraising and generating new memberships.
 Being a FOG is more than just volunteering, it’s a commitment to the mission of the garden, and to ensuring that the garden remains a sanctuary for the preservation of native and global biodiversity now and into the future.

 What we do

 In keeping with our mission to increase the profile of the garden, FOGs organize and support important events at the Garden throughout the year, including the Treasured Bulb Sale in September, and the very popular Apple Festival in October.

 FOGs also run the Shop in the Garden, raise thousands of unusual plants for sale, staff a Hortline service to answer gardening questions, provide guides for tours of the Garden and Nitobe Memorial Garden, organize the garden library and mount specimens for the herbarium.

 The FOGs’ weekly Wednesday meetings include a Show & Tell by a senior Garden Curator, walks in the Garden and a wide range of speakers.